ESPRESSO on VLT: An Instrument for Exoplanet Research: A ultra-stable high-resolution spectrograph for the VLT

 \section{A ultra-stable high-resolution spectrograph for the VLT}

 ESPRESSO is a fiber-fed, cross-dispersed, high-resolution \'echelle spectrograph located in the Combined Coud\'e Laboratory (CCL) at the incoherent focus, where a front-end unit can combine the light from up to four Unit Telescopes (UT) of the VLT.
-The so-called Coud\'e train optical system will fed the light of each UT to the spectrograph.
-The sky light and the target will enter the instrument simultaneously through two separate fibers, which form together the {\it slit} of the spectrograph.
-ESPRESSO, unlike any other ESO instrument, will be able to receive the light from any of the four 8.2-m UTs, and will be able to operate simultaneously with the light of either one UT or several UTs (see Fig.~\ref{fig4ut}).
+The so-called Coud\'e train optical system feeds the light of each UT to the spectrograph.
+The sky light and the target enter the instrument simultaneously through two separate fibers, which form together the {\it slit} of the spectrograph.
+ESPRESSO, unlike any other ESO instrument, is able to receive the light from any of the four 8.2-m UTs, and is able to operate simultaneously with the light of either one UT or several UTs (see Fig.~\ref{fig4ut}).
+We refer to \citet{pep21} for updated ESPRESSO instrument details and commissioning results, that we only briefly will describe below.